 Arts and Crafts were a very important part of my childhood.
 So I knew I had to do something related, so my obvious first choice was bachelor’s in fine arts.
 But classic middle-class upbringing that aims at investing in things that guarantee a secure future, swiftly rejected this idea.

 My third option was Architecture and I managed to get a good score in AIEEE and secured admission at NIT-Calicut, Kerala.
-Going away to a new state which was culturally so different, staying in a hostel, meeting students from all over the country and managing a fairly demanding 5-year Architecture Program while staying away from the comforts of home was probably the most challenging but at the sometime was extremely rewarding!
+Going away to a new state which was culturally so different, staying in a hostel, meeting students from all over the country and managing a fairly demanding 5-year Architecture Program while staying away from the comforts of home was probably the most challenging, but at the same time was extremely rewarding!
 This experience offered me phenomenal learning and growth as an individual.

 During this time, I did receive a fair amount of criticism on the fact that I did not choose to practice architecture and some people even went ahead and said I wasted my architecture education!
 Despite that I strongly believe that each of these steps was crucial because if I did not go through this process I probably would not be where I am.
 It’s very important for students to own your decisions because nay-sayers will always try to bring you down.